 Commonwealth Solicitor for Public Prosecutions, Andrea Pavleka

-In February 2017, the Director appointed Ms Andrea Pavleka as the Commonwealth Solicitor for Public Prosecutions.
-Prior to her appointment, Ms Pavleka was Deputy Director of the Illegal Imports and Exports practice group, and the Human Exploitation and Border Protection practice group.
+In February 2017, the Director appointed Ms Pavleka as the Commonwealth Solicitor for Public Prosecutions.
+Prior to her appointment, Ms Pavleka was Deputy Director of the Illegal Imports and Exports and the Human Exploitation and Border Protection practice groups.

-In her career as a criminal prosecutor, spanning 28 years, Ms Pavleka has managed a range of functions across the CDPP’s practice, including prosecutions related to drug importations, tax fraud, people smuggling, organised crime and counter terrorism.
-As a Federal Prosecutor, she managed major criminal litigation, including some of the CDPP’s most complex and long-running trials.
+In her career as a criminal prosecutor, spanning 29 years, Ms Pavleka has managed a range of functions across the CDPP’s practice, including prosecutions related to drug importations, tax fraud, people smuggling, organised crime and counter terrorism.
+As a federal prosecutor, she managed major criminal litigation, including some of the CDPP’s most complex and long‑running trials.

-Ms Pavleka has been a member of the senior executive since 2004 and worked in both the Melbourne and Sydney offices of the CDPP.
-She holds a Law degree from the Australian National University.
+Ms Pavleka has been a member of the senior executive since 2004 and has worked in both the Melbourne and Sydney offices of the CDPP.
+Ms Pavleka holds a Law degree from the Australian National University.

 Deputy Director Organised Crime and Counter Terrorism, Scott Bruckard PSM

-Mr Bruckard joined the CDPP in 1987 and has been a member of the senior executive since 2014.
-He leads the Organised Crime and Counter Terrorism Practice Group, responsible for prosecutions related to terrorism, large-scale drug and tobacco importation, firearms trafficking, money laundering, war crimes and national security.
+Mr Bruckard joined the CDPP in 1987 and has been a member of the ELG since 2014.
+He leads the Organised Crime and Counter Terrorism practice group, responsible for prosecutions related to terrorism, large‑scale drug and tobacco importation, firearms trafficking, money laundering, war crimes and national security.

 Mr Bruckard is committed to improving law enforcement outcomes and developing better ways to manage large criminal litigation, particularly through more effective partnerships and the application of new technology.